abhijit-23blaze/Vimarsh2023/README.md

 # Vimarsh2023

-This repo contains the code for our AI model .you can see how to use it in the validation document provided above in the resources folder
+This repository contains the code for our AI model
+You can see how to use it in the validation_document provided above in the resources folder